kali/kali.github.io/_posts/2016-02-29-Query2-in-differential-dataflow.md

 the caller a chance to specify how the values for a given key should be aggregated.
 This aggregation has to take into account the weight: we are dealing in differences here.
-If a visit disappear from the input, its weight would be -1, and it revenue should be subtracted to the final result: multiplying the value by the weight will do the right thing.
-Of course, our input only add stuff, we are only adding data with a weight of +1 so this is basically cosmetic.
-Once we have summed these differences, we push the result, with a weight of +1 to our output (wrapping again our f32 in the sane wrapper).
+If a visit disappear from the input, its weight would be -1, and it revenue should be subtracted from the final result: multiplying the value by the weight will just do the right thing.
+Of course, our input only adding stuff: all records have a weight of +1 so this is basically cosmetic.
+Once we have summed these differences, we push the result, with a weight of +1 to our output (using again then sane f32 wrapper).

 ```rust